Henry Champion (general): Henry Champion House

 The Henry Champion House was built for the general by Colonel Henry Champion, his father, in 1790.
 The house was built in the Colonial Federal style.
 Today the Champion house still stands and is located on Westchester Rd in Colchester.
 It is listed on the National Register of Historic Places.
-The house in now privately owned and not open to the public.
+The house is now privately owned and not open to the public.